tvlfyi/tvix/README.md

 When making changes to Cargo dependency configuration in any of the Rust projects under `//tvix`, be sure to run
 `mg run //tvix:crate2nixGenerate --` in `//tvix` itself and commit the changes to the generated `Cargo.nix` file.
+This only applies to the full TVL checkout.

 ## License structure